Medical expert of the article

 - study of the level of total protein in the blood (to assess the quality of protein metabolism);

-- Instrumental diagnostics involves the implementation of such diagnostic procedures:
+- Instrumental diagnostics involves performing the following diagnostic procedures:

 - magnetic resonance imaging of the brain and orbital region, with and without contrast;